How Many Types of Moths Are There?

 If it’s lucky enough to make it through these stages, a moth pupates and emerges as an adult, where it has two options: lay eggs or find someone else’s eggs to lay in.

-After all, most predator insects only ever eat one type of food during their entire lives (something called monophagy).
+After all, most predator insects only eat one type of food during their lives (monophagy).

 But when it comes to moths, things get interesting.
-A surprisingly large number of insect predators (like dragonflies) use sight rather than smell or touch when looking for prey.
+Surprisingly, many insect predators (like dragonflies) use sight rather than smell or touch when looking for prey.

 Moths Habitat

 Most moths are nocturnal but can spot various species during the day.
-Depending on their diet and habitat, some moths will naturally fly during daylight hours in search of flowers to drink nectar from.
+Depending on their diet and habitat, some moths will naturally fly during daylight hours in search of flowers from which to drink nectar.

 If you see a moth walking outside or driving down your street, you can determine its type based on whether it is active during the daytime or nighttime.